oncotrialdesign/oncotrialdesign.github.io/join.md

 ---

-## How can I join the the DIA IDSWG Oncology Subteam ?
+## How can I join the the IDSWG Oncology Subteam ?

-There are multiple ways to get involved with the DIA IDSWG Oncology Subteam
+There are multiple ways to get involved with the IDSWG Oncology Subteam

-- Join as a *member*, who attend the DIA IDSWG Oncology Subteam meetings
+- Join as a *member*, who attend the IDSWG Oncology Subteam meetings
 - Join as a *task force member*, who actively contributes to one or several task force(s)

-If you are interested to join the the DIA IDSWG Oncology Subteam, please [contact us](/contact)
+If you are interested to join the the IDSWG Oncology Subteam, please [contact us](/contact)